johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 # Implementing a Basic Unix Shell

 ## What is a Shell?
-A shell is a program that can run commands and programs on behalf of a user in a text-baseSimply put, a shell reads in a command that a user types (e.g. `stdin`), evaluates the input by parsing and tokenizing the command to determine its validity.
-It then proceeds to build any necessary data structures for the program to run, creates a new process, and runs that program within the context of that new process.
-This is all accomplished using system calls provided by the operating system for process control.
-It is vital to make the distinction that a shell is just an ordinary program that runs as a user-level process.
+A shell is a program that can run commands and programs on behalf of a user in a text-based manner.
+Simply put, a shell reads in a command that a user types (e.g. `stdin`), evaluates the input by parsing and tokenizing the command to determine its validity.
+Finally, it builds any data structures necessary for the program to run, creates a new process, and runs that program within the context of that new process.
 We will implement it as a series of steps:
 1. Program set up
 2. Read user input
 3. Evaluate user input